Lanelle1398/tag-security/assessments/projects/thanos/self-assessment.md

 ###### Simplified Step-by-step description of how Thanos works:
 * The user wants metrics.
 * The querier initiates a query to gather the metric data.
 * Metric data is pulled from the Thanos store and Thanos sidecar.
-The querier performs mandatory operations such filtering, aggregation and compactipn.
+The querier performs mandatory operations such filtering, aggregation and compaction.
+    * The Thanos query uses the gRPC protocol to talk to Thanos store.
 * The metrics are delivered to the user.

-> Similar actions are done in push mode, except receive takes the sidecar's place.
+> Similar actions are done in push mode, except receive takes the place of the sidecar.

 ###### Deployment:
 * Set up a Prometheus server instance.